Gyiming/Gyiming.github.io/index.md

 ---

 ## News
+- October, 2024: I will be serving in the program committee for ISCA 2025.
 - August, 2024: We organize a special issue on Journal of Field Robotics with title "Embodied Artificial Intelligence for Field Robots
 ".
 We welcome submission.
 Please check the CFP [**here**](https://onlinelibrary.wiley.com/page/journal/15564967/homepage/call-for-papers/si-2024-000757).
 - July, 2024: I gave an invited talk **Robotic Computing: Finding Generalizability in Specialization and Opportunity of Design Automation in Manual Design** at Large-scale AI Chip Workshop, HKUST.